By Dr. Mercola

 Lavender oil is known for its calming and relaxing properties, and has been used for alleviating insomnia, anxiety, depression, restlessness, dental anxiety12 and stress.13 Due to its wide variety of uses, lavender oil may help with nearly all kinds of ailments, from pain to infections.14

 The study, published in Journal of Medical Microbiology,found that lavender oil kills fungi by damaging their cell walls (a mechanism that I believe could apply to bacteria and viruses as well).
 The best part is that this oil does not cause resistance, unlike antibiotics.

 For more about this topic, read my article "Lavender Oil Has Potent Antifungal Effect."
 Lavender oil can also be used to:16

 • Relieve pain.
-It can ease sore or tense muscles, joint pain and rheumatism, sprains, backache, and lumbago.
+It can ease sore or tense muscles, joint pain and rheumatism, sprains, backache and lumbago.
 Simply massage lavender oil onto the affected area.
 Lavender oil may also help lessen pain following needle insertion.17

 • Treat various skin disorders like acne, psoriasis, eczema and wrinkles.
-It also helps form scar tissues, which may be essential in healing wounds,19 cuts, and burns.
+It also helps form scar tissues, which may be essential in healing wounds,18 cuts and burns.
 Lavender can also help soothe insect bites and itchy skin.19